 Learn more about 4G mobile broadband and compare the latest deals at uSwitch.com's dedicated 4G mobile broadband comparison page.

 The speed of an internet connection needs to keep up with the media and services that the internet offers.
-With the advent of HD video, music streaming programs and games on mobile devices, headline connection speeds of 7.2Mb and data limits of 500MB just aren’t enough.
+With the advent of HD video, music streaming programs and games on mobile devices, headline connection speeds of 7.2Mbps, or even 21Mbps with 3.5G, and data limits of 500MB just aren’t enough.

-3G speeds are enough for emails, maps, Facebook, low quality YouTube, Skype calls, Twitter and other low-level applications… things that are mostly text or low-medium quality audio.
+3G speeds are enough for emails, maps, Facebook, low quality YouTube clips, Skype calls and Twitter.
+These are low-level applications that are mostly text or low-medium quality audio.

 However for streaming HD video, making video calls, downloading movies, music and games, and real-time gaming, something much quicker is needed.
 4G will see voice, data, mobile internet and streamed multimedia content being accessed on an anytime, anywhere basis at faster speeds than ever before.